Research Data Management and Open Access Training

 When data are created as part of academic research, they should be carefully stored, managed and, wherever possible, shared.

-Through this online course students will learn about data management in an accessible way that they can apply to their own work.
-Topics include compliance with the University's and funders' policies; managing and storing data safely; and what should happen to your data when you graduate.
+Through this online course, researchers will learn about data management in an accessible way that they can apply to their own work.
+Topics include compliance with the University's and funders' policies; managing and storing data safely; and what should happen to your data at the end of a project.

 The session will be illustrated with real-life examples of good research data practices.
-This course will also help researchers to prepare their data management plans, which are now a mandatory component of the first Annual Progress Review.
+This course will also help researchers to prepare their data management plans, which are required for any project collecting or processing data and are a mandatory component of the first Annual Progress Review for PGRs.

 You can enrol on the course in Moodle.